 If you’re answering tickets from the Issue View, from the Jira Software’s board or in a Jira Service Desk’s Queue, there’s a well-polished gem on the marketplace that works perfectly in conjunction with Tempo Timesheets for Server and Data Center to help you: EasyTime!

-Today we’ll quickly show an overview of the app from our partners at TechTime and how it can help your Jira support team log their time without them doing any extra work.
+We'll quickly show an overview of the app from our partners at TechTime and how it can help your Jira support team log their time without them doing any extra work.

 The beauty of this app lies in the simplicity of its set-up.
 In less than 5 minutes, you’ve got an automated workflow built that’s actively removing a few steps along the way simply by defining the “who, what, and when”